-Most recently, influenced heavily by the pandemic, there has been a surge of medical and social robots powered by Artificial Intelligence Technology.
-Social robots interact with humans in a socially acceptable manner, and they can support humans in healthcare, residential homes, public spaces, and in the hospitality industry.
-For example, social robots can provide excellent assistance in hospitals to tackle the COVID-19 crisis.
-They can act as receptionists to provide general information and control the flow of new incoming visitors.
+One example is from the COVID-19 pandemic; there was a surge of medical and social robots powered by artificial intelligence technology.
+Social robots interacted with humans in a socially acceptable manner, and they supported humans in healthcare, residential homes, public spaces, and the hospitality industry.
+For example, social robots can act as receptionists to provide general information and control the flow of incoming visitors at hospitals.
 Thanks to their remote management, social robots can have social interactions and provide basic treatment without the fear of spreading the virus.

 Leading service robotics

 PAL Robotics was founded in 2004 with a mission to improve people’s lives through robotics.
 They specialize in producing different types of robots for five distinct business units: retail, intralogistics, social, research, and European research projects.
 Research and innovation come together in the best way possible at PAL Robotics, as they continuously try to understand how to improve robotics and find new meaningful applications.

 One of their latest developments, ARI, is the most advanced AI humanoid they’ve created so far.
 ARI talks, recognizes faces, waves, dances, and interacts via touchscreen.
 With the robot’s powerful processing capabilities, thoughtful design, and a wide range of expressive gestures and behaviors, ARI is the ideal social robot for Human-Robot-Interaction.